Dhruvikankadiya1337/javascript/Quiz MCQ/readme.md

 🔥 Key Features:

-📝 10 Multiple Choice Questions (MCQs)
+✅  10 Multiple Choice Questions (MCQs)

-⏳ 60 seconds timer for each question
+✅  60 seconds timer for each question

 ✅ Shows Correct and ❌ Wrong messages

-📈 Progress bar that moves with each question
+✅  Progress bar that moves with each question

-🎉 Score display at the end of the quiz
+✅  Score display at the end of the quiz

-💫 Attractive UI with background & animations
+✅  Attractive UI with background & animations

-🧩 Built with jQuery for smooth interactivity

 🛠️ Technologies Used: